FrancesCoronel/personal-website-v3/_posts/2014-11-10-linked-lists-study-guide.md

     -   pseudocode
-        1. set a reference named `prev` (for previous) to refer to node which is just before new node’s position
+        1. set a reference named `prev` (for previous) to refer to node which is just before new node's position

 -   *removing node at head*\
     \[code language="java"\]head = head.link;\